aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Anytime our program need to filter a time series, we can call `Filter.run` with the data we need filtered, and the type of filter we want to run:
+Anytime our program needs to filter a time series, we can call `Filter.run` with the data we need filtered, and the type of filter we want to run:

 * `low_0_hz`, a low-pass filter for signals near 0 Hz
 * `low_5_hz`, a low-pass filter for signals at or below 5 Hz